ultrastares/ultrastar-worldparty/dists/atom/README.md

 - Pascal language support in Atom (language-pascal https://atom.io/packages/language-pascal) to syntax highlighting.
 - Atom Build package (atom-build https://github.com/noseglid/atom-build) to compile (and optionally execute) the project.

 You must also have installed Free Pascal in your system (https://www.freepascal.org).
+In Debian/Ubuntu you can do it using `sudo apt install fp-compiler-3.2.0`.

+And finally, if you are in Debian/Ubuntu, you must execute './install.sh' to get the dependencies, compile and add a shorcut to execute the game.
+On other systems you must do the same manually.

 After install all things you must copy, depend of your system, the .atom-build.json file to the root project path.
 Restart Atom and now you can press:
 - F9 to compile